open-webrtc-toolkit/owt-server/doc/Client-Portal Protocol.md

 ## 4.1 Forward data through data channel over QUIC

-An endpoint is joined the meeting, and it wants to publish a data stream over a newly created QUIC transport channel.
+An endpoint is joined the meeting, and it wants to publish a data stream over a QUIC transport channel.

 Step 1: Client sends a "publish" request.